stolostron/integrity-shield/docs/README_QUICK.md

 ### Check the resource integrity status from the ManifestIntegrityState generated by observer
-Check the results of resource integrity verification by observer with this command. you can see that some resources defined in sample-constraint are in invalid state because integrityshield.io/verifyResourceViolation label is true.
+Check the results of resource integrity verification by the observer with this command. you can see that some resources defined in sample-constraint are in invalid state because integrityshield.io/verifyResourceViolation label is true.

 ```
 $ kubectl get mis --show-labels -n integrity-shield-operator-system
 NAME                   AGE    LABELS
 sample-constraint      2m1s   integrityshield.io/verifyResourceIgnored=false,integrityshield.io/verifyResourceViolation=true
 ```
-By checking verification result on per constraint, you can see which resources are violated from ManifestIntegrityState.
+By checking the verification result on per constraint, you can see which resource is violated from ManifestIntegrityState.
 ```
 $ kubectl get mis sample-constraint -n integrity-shield-operator-system -o yaml
 apiVersion: apis.integrityshield.io/v1